sunh5/ECE434/hw02/ReadMe.md

 # Secrity
   I successfully changed the port to 1911 and changed it back.
-  I also successfully use iptable to block unavaible ips.
+  I also successfully use iptable to block unavaible ips. *What command did you use?*
   I configured how to reject ssh connection for few fail attempts.

 # Etch-a-sketch